 Carbonic anhydrase is an enzyme which converts CO2 to bicarbonate.
 Inhibiting this enzyme will increase the amount of CO2 in the blood.
 Carbonic anhydrase inhibitors are anti-glaucoma, diuretic, anti-epileptic, and are also used to treat mountain sickness, intracranial hypertension, duodenal ulcers, neurological disorders, and even osteoporosis.
 (R)

-Safe natural carbonic anhydrase inhibitors include thiamine (24), biotin, coffee, nicotine, pomegranate (1 oz of juice) (25), courmarin (found in cinnamon and citrus), capsaicin (chillies), ferulic acid (bamboo shoots and coffee), gallic acid (garlic), syringic acid (red wine and vinegar), salicylic acid (aspirin) (26), apigenin (dried parsley, guava), eriocitrin (lemons) (27) and testosterone (28).
+Safe natural carbonic anhydrase inhibitors include thiamine (24), biotin, coffee, nicotine, pomegranate (1 oz of juice) (25), courmarin (found in cinnamon and citrus), capsaicin (chillies), ferulic acid (bamboo shoots and coffee), gallic acid (garlic), syringic acid (red wine and vinegar), salicylic acid (aspirin) (26), apigenin (dried parsley, guava), eriocitrin (lemons) (27), oleuropein and verbascoside (R) and testosterone (28).

 Remove mitochondrial toxins

 Mitochondrial toxins are substances which prevent the normal function of the mitochondria.
 These are toxins such as polyunsaturated fats, drugs, estrogenic (xenoestrogens, BPA, etc.) and anti-thyroid substances (goitrogenic vegetables, PUFAs), pesticides and herbicides, mold, heavy metals (lead, mercury, iron, etc.), metformin, etc.

 It would be best to avoid these to ensure your mitochondria is able to function maximally.